-- Are you dissatisfied with the appearance of fine lines and other signs of aging?
+- Are you dissatisfied with the appearance of fine lines and other issues?

-Meanwhile, those with combination skin might also prefer a stick foundation or a liquid.
-It’s a little challenging to strike a balance that keeps your dry patches looking dewy fresh without oily spots getting too shiny.
-If your foundation is struggling to keep the balance, try using a powder to set it over the oily areas.
+Meanwhile, those with different types of skin might also prefer a stick foundation or a liquid.
+It’s a little challenging to strike a balance that keeps your skin patches looking dewy fresh without spots getting too shiny.
+If your foundation is struggling to keep the balance, try using a powder to set it over the problem areas.

-Next, people who are prone to acne might have either dry or oily skin, so they have two factors to consider.
-Many of the acne-fighting foundations are aimed at those with excess oil, and they can make dry skin look flat.
+Next, people who are prone to acne might have other issues, so they have two factors to consider.
+Many of the acne-fighting foundations are aimed at those with excess oil, and they can make skin look flat.
 In that case, be sure to apply a high-quality moisturizer to balance things.

 Finally, as you grow older, your skin type might change.
-And you can profit from choosing foundation designed to reverse signs of aging.
+And you can profit from choosing a powder foundation designed to help with this.
 Many of these hydrate and firm up your skin while they disguise lines and spots.

 Choosing the right amount of coverage